opencv/opencv/modules/imgproc/doc/histograms.rst

     :param backProject: Destination back projection aray that is a single-channel array of the same size and depth as  ``arrays[0]`` .

     :param ranges: Array of arrays of the histogram bin boundaries in each dimension.
-See  :cpp:func:`calcHist` .
+See  :ocv:func:`calcHist` .

     :param scale: Optional scale factor for the output back projection.